pippim/pippim.github.io/programs/mserve.md

 <a id="hdr9"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr8">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr10">Skip</a></div>

-# Delayed Tooltips That Slowly Fade-In and Fade-Out
+# Tooltips Slowly Fade-In and Fade-Out

 A lot of work has gone into crafting the tooltips to delay before gradually fading in.
 Also, to gradually fade out.
 And finally, the